Who Am I to Help You?

 - Complete the client application.
 This will give us both a better idea of whether we will work well together.
 I’d rather not waste your time or mine, if we can’t get you the results you want.
 Sometimes, there’s a better fit for you, and I want you to find it.

-- Schedule and prepare for the breakthrough call.
+- Schedule and prepare for the exploration call.
 To make the most of our time together, I will provide you with some questions to ask yourself and, where appropriate, a list of evidence you might need to gather.

 - Attend the call on time and fully prepared.
 If we’re meeting by video, I recommend you log in five to 10 minutes early and use the time in the waiting room to review what you prepared.
 This will allow us to start on time and focus on what matters most.